VAANI: Capturing the language landscape for an inclusive digital India: The Dataset

-Following a rigorous curation process, the dataset has been open-sourced via our web portal, with options to download data at either the state or district level.
-It is also available on Hugging Face to support broader research and development efforts.
+Following a rigorous curation process, the dataset has been open-sourced via Hugging Face under CC-BY-4.0 , with the option to download data at the district level.
+We also facilitate the downloading of transcribed data at the language level.